 Fred Miller’s Copper Penny Players is a ten week series of singing classes open to people of all ages and musical backgrounds.
-At the end of ten weeks, there is the traditional Revue, usually at New Hope’s Phillips_Mill.
+At the end of ten weeks, there is the traditional Revue, for decades at New Hope’s Phillips Mill, currently at Thompson Memorial Presbyterian Church.
 This program is open to the public at no charge and is followed by a potluck supper for all in attendance provided by the Copper Penny Players.

 Each Copper Penny Player comes from as far away as Philadelphia and Princeton to Miller’s Sergeantsville studio every week to present a solo for other members of the class.
 No musical experience is necessary, only a desire to sing and perform.
 Everyone receives some basic coaching on breath support and voice placement, but the primary focus is on expression.

 Copper Penny Director Fred Miller believes anyone can learn to sing, including the so-called “tone-deaf” who are usually suffering from self-consciousness more than anything else.
 For many participants, the class is the fulfillment of a lifelong dream to perform and, for still others, there is the thrill of hearing and feeling the resonance of their singing voices for the very first time.
 The real purpose of the Copper Penny Players is to provide an atmosphere of fun and inspiration for all involved.